awsdocs/amazon-fsx-lustre-user-guide/doc_source/performance.md

 + The effective stripe count is the lesser of the actual number of OST volumes and the stripe count value you specify\.
 You can use the special stripe count value of `-1` to indicate that stripes should be placed on all OST volumes\.
 + Setting a large stripe count for small files is sub\-optimal because for certain operations Lustre requires a network round trip to every OST in the layout, even if the file is too small to consume space on all the OST volumes\.
 + You can set up a progressive file layout \(PFL\) that allows the layout of a file to change with size\.
 A PFL configuration can simplify managing a file system that has a combination of large and small files without you having to explicitly set a configuration for each file\.
 For more information, see [Progressive file layouts](#striping-pfl)\.
 + Stripe size by default is 1MiB\.
-Setting a stripe offset may useful in special circumstances, but in general it is best to leave it unspecified and use the default\.
+Setting a stripe offset may be userful in special circumstances, but in general it is best to leave it unspecified and use the default\.

 ### Progressive file layouts<a name="striping-pfl"></a>